oktadev/api-security-book/1_03_sanitizing_data/index.md

 ```

 You can see right away: request headers are user input too.
 Imagine for a moment that an HTTP client maliciously changes the User-Agent header.
 The logged User-Agent may falsely identify a request as coming from a different client application than the one in which it really originated.originated from.
 While that’s unlikely to affect the current request, it might cause confusion in the application’s logging and reporting system.

-Further, the User-Agent could be visible from an internal web application that doesn't sanitize the User-Agent values before displaying them.
-In this case, an HTTP client could maliciously modify their User-Agent to any JavaScript code they want which would then be executed in an internal user's browser via XSS.
+Further, the User-Agent could be visible from an internal web application that doesn’t sanitize the User-Agent values before displaying them.
+In this case, an HTTP client could maliciously modify their User-Agent to any JavaScript code they want which would then be executed in an internal user’s browser via XSS.

 As these examples illustrate, even sanitizing relatively innocuous inputs is an important part of an overall security strategy.